rubaisha-rn/rubaisha-rn/README.md

 ## About Me

-Final-year Computer Science student at the University of London (Gold Medal, Years 1 & 2 · On track for First Class Honours).
-I design, build, and validate end-to-end — from UX research and interaction design through to full-stack engineering and AI integration.
+Computer Science graduate (First Class Honours, University of London) · Gold Medalist, Years 1 & 2 I design, build, and validate end-to-end — from UX research and interaction design through to full-stack engineering and AI integration.

 ---